AlvaroCavalcante/hand-face-detector/README.md

 Where the main arguments are:

 - **pipeline_config_path**: Path of the pipeline file (.config).
-Use one of the pipeline files inside src/utils/pipelines to have similar results than reported in this research.
+Use one of the pipeline files inside src/utils/pipelines to have similar results to those reported in this research.
 - **model_dir**: Path of the folder to save the model checkpoint.
 - **num_train_steps & num_eval_steps**: Number of steps to train and evaluate the model.
 Each step represents a batch of data.